-C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies: Open admission policy as described above for all students Open admission policy as described above for most students, but-selective admission for out-of-state students selective admission to some programs other (explain):
+C6.
+Do you have an open admission polic equivalency diplomas are admitted with

+If so, check which applies:

+☐ Open admission policy as describe ed above for all students

+Open admission policy as described a above for most students, b out

+☐ Selective admission for out-out-out-out-out-out-out-out-out-out-

-C7 Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.
+C7.
+Relative importance of each of the degree-seeking (freshman) admission l nonacademic fac tors in your first -time, first-year,

 Very Important Important Considered Not Considered

 Academic

-X

-Rigor of secondary school record Λ
+Rigor of secondary school record \boxtimes

-Class rank X
+Class rank \boxtimes

-Academic GPA X
+Academic GPA \boxtimes

-Standardized test scores X
+Standardized test scores \boxtimes

-Application Essay Х
+Application Essay \boxtimes

-Recommendation(s) Х
+Recommendation \boxtimes

 Nonacademic

-Interview Χ
+Interview \boxtimes

-Extracurricular activities Χ
+Extracurricular activities \boxtimes

-Talent/ability X
+Talent/ability \boxtimes

-Character/personal qualities Х
+Character/personal qualities \boxtimes

-First generation Х
+First generation \boxtimes

-Alumni/ae relation Х
+Alumni/ae relation \boxtimes

-Geographical residence Х
+Geographical residence \boxtimes

-State residency X
+State residency \boxtimes

-Religious affiliation/commitment X
+Religious affiliation/commitment \boxtimes

-Racial/ethnic status Х
+Racial/ethnic status \boxtimes

-Volunteer work X
+Volunteer work \boxtimes

-Work experience X
+Work experience \boxtimes

-Level of applicant's interest Х
+Level of applicant's interest \boxtimes